Bobby Slowik

 In 2021, Slowik coached wide receiver Deebo Samuel, who earned his first Pro Bowl selection and first-team All-Pro honors following a season in which he tallied 77 receptions for 1,405 yards (18.2 avg.) and five touchdowns.

 After first joining the 49ers staff as a defensive quality control assistant (2017-18), Slowik served as an offensive assistant during the 2019-20 seasons and worked closely with the quarterbacks.
 In 2019, the 49ers offense ranked first in rushing touchdowns (23), second in points per game (29.9), second in rushing yards per game (144.1) and fourth in total offense (381.1 yards per game).
-Slowik mentored quarterback Jimmy Garoppolo, who reached several career highs, including yards (3,978) and touchdowns (27) in a season.
+Slowik mentored quarterback Jimmy Garoppolo, who reached several career highs, including passing yards (3,978) and touchdowns (27) in a season.

 Slowik's first NFL coaching role came with the Washington Commanders, where he spent three seasons as a defensive assistant (2011-13).
 He worked closely with linebacker Ryan Kerrigan who earned his first Pro Bowl selection in 2012.
 In 2011, Slowik worked closely with a defensive unit that ranked fifth in the NFC in total defense with 339.8 yards allowed per game.